green-fox-academy/kolekd/README.md

 ## Introduction
 My name is Daniel Kolek, I'm 21 years old, fresh out of an aviation-specialised high school and I'd like to pursue a career in programming.<br>
 This my repository used for storing any work done under the wings of the Green Fox Academy coding bootcamp.
+(Not every thing is fully completed with all the features, because of the limited time we had to complete each task)

 ## Links: